1. Automotive

 We can’t make assumptions about your financial situation, but we’ve included some relevant information below to help you decide whether an extended warranty is worth it for you and your Hyundai.

-In its 2023 U.S. Vehicle Dependability Study, J.D.
-Power ranked Hyundai as the eighth most reliable automaker out of 32 brands.
-Consumer Reports, which draws from a wider array of model years, ranked Hyundai 13th out of 24 automakers in 2022.
-As for the expected cost of repairs, RepairPal estimates that your Hyundai will cost you just $468 in unplanned repairs per year, well below the industry average of $652.
+In its 2024 U.S. Vehicle Dependability Study, J.D.
+Power ranked Hyundai as the 13th most reliable automaker out of 29 brands.
+Consumer Reports, which draws from a wider array of model years, ranked Hyundai 11th out of 30 automakers in 2023.

 These sources indicate that Hyundais are fairly dependable, and when a breakdown does occur, the repair bill probably won’t be too bad.

 We don’t want to make it seem like your Hyundai is immune to major expenses, though.
-Tommy, a ConsumerAffairs reviewer from Illinois, took their Hyundai into the dealership when the engine started knocking, only to be told it would cost $6,700 to fix.
-“I won’t be buying a Hyundai car again,” they wrote.
+Tommy, a reviewer from Illinois, took his Hyundai into the dealership when the engine started knocking, only to be told it would cost $6,700 to fix.
+“I won’t be buying a Hyundai car again,” he wrote.

 The key thing to remember is that stories like this are unfortunate but not the norm.
 That’s all to say: You probably don’t need to spend roughly $2,500 on a Hyundai Protection Plan VSC unless you really want the additional peace of mind and protection against a catastrophic breakdown.